Buck Yeats Lodge Park, Cumbria

 Life at Buck Yeats Lodge Park

 The lodges are each served by private parking and there are private jetties, boat storage and launching facilities on the park's private pier.
 With the park's exclusive location, it's a great spot for admiring the unrivalled lake views, whether from land or from a vessel on the lake itself.
-The private piers are perfect for spending a lazy day yachting on the lake, soaking up the sun with a companion; bring a picnic or why not dock at one of the other resorts further along the lake?
+The private piers are perfect for spending a lazy day yachting on the lake, soaking up the sun with a companion, or why not dock at one of the other resorts further along the lake?

 Eating out

-Spa Days
+Spa days

 Attractions and the wider area

-The area around Buck Yeats is filled with options for days out.
-The park itself lies right next to Lakeside railway station, on the heritage Lakeside and Haverthwaite Railway.
-This is the perfect opportunity to travel back in time as you climb aboard the steam locomotives that traverse this line between Lakeside and Haverthwaite to the south.
-The licensed Station Tea Room is open seven days a week and serves home-cooked breakfast, lunch and afternoon teas, with a special Winter Warmer menu being served during the winter months.
-The tearoom is proud to support local businesses, sourcing ingredients from local suppliers.
-Why not try the locally brewed Fairburn Ale with your meaL.
+The area around Buck Yeats offers a variety of options for days out.
+Within the area lies the Lakeside and Haverthwaite Railway, a heritage site.
+Step aboard the steam locomotives and travel between Lakeside and Haverthwaite to the south.
+The licensed Station Tea Room is open seven days a week and serves home-cooked breakfast, lunch and afternoon teas, with a special ‘Winter Warmer’ menu served during the winter months.
+The tearoom takes pride in supporting local businesses, sourcing ingredients from local suppliers.

 Walking

-High Dam, which starts at the Lakeside ferry terminus, is another beginner-level walk, with no fells to scale.
-Passing through beautiful woodlands, this is the perfect spot for just a short stretch of the legs and is not far from Buck Yeats.
-Orrest Head, on the northeastern side of the lake (the start point near the Windermere hotel is approximately 25 minutes by car from the park), is slightly further away but a fell that is particularly rewarding once at the summit; in good weather, the views of Windermere and the surrounding fells is remarkable!
+Orrest Head is located on the northeastern side of Windermere lake.
+The starting point is near the Windermere Hotel and is approximately 25 minutes by car from the park.
+Although it’s slightly further away, the fell is particularly rewarding once at the summit.
+In good weather, the views of Windermere and the surrounding fells are remarkable!
 It is also recommended to watch the sunset from the summit of Orrest Head.

 Buck Yeats Lodge Park